strongloop/strongloop.com2/_posts/2017-10-17-node-interactive-2017-wrapup.md

 _There were so many great discussions and lots of new friends made.
 I feel quite confident about our future.
 To get a glimpse into the day, check out [William Kapke’s video](https://youtu.be/WVv10H_Np1c)."_

+This recap is by no means complete!
 We've just scratched the surface for this amazing event.
 You can find out more by checking out the [event recap photo stream](http://events.linuxfoundation.org/events/node-interactive) hosted on the Linux Foundation site and the [recorded talks](https://www.youtube.com/playlist?list=PLfMzBWSH11xa-iNnQG2555lgi4574nZOh)!
 If you didn't make it this year, it's never too early to start planning for next time.